-A special mention has to go to the online streaming of this event. very year, Apple improves this service, and this year saw many improvements for those of us who cover the process.
-They did a great job of highlighting the key notes, and offering useful visual elements.
+A special mention has to go to the online streaming of this event.
+Every year, Apple improves this service, and this year saw many improvements for those of us who cover the process.
+They did a great job of highlighting the keynotes and offering useful visual elements.

 Overall, I wasn’t blown away by these announcements, but this is often on par with what Apple does.
 There’s a healthy dose of catchup with other companies mixed with a smattering of new stuff.
 Apple continues to be hamstrung by country restrictions.